 Investments in BBH Funds.
-From time to time BBH may invest a portion of the assets of its discretionary investment advisory clients in the Funds.
-That investment by BBH on behalf of its discretionary investment advisory clients in the Funds may be significant at times.
+From time to time, BBH will invest a portion of the assets of its discretionary investment advisory clients in the Fund.
+That investment by BBH on behalf of its discretionary investment advisory clients in the Fund may be significant at times.

-Increasing a Fund's assets may enhance investment flexibility and diversification and may contribute to economies of scale that tend to reduce the Funds' expense ratio.
-In selecting the Funds for its discretionary investment advisory clients, BBH may limit its selection to funds managed by BBH or the Investment Adviser.
+Increasing the Fund's assets may enhance investment flexibility and diversification and may contribute to economies of scale that tend to reduce the Fund's expense ratio.
+In selecting the Fund for its discretionary investment advisory clients, BBH may limit its selection to funds managed by BBH or the Investment Adviser.
 BBH may not consider or canvass the universe of unaffiliated investment companies available, even though there may be unaffiliated investment companies that may be more appropriate or that have superior performance.
-BBH, the Investment Adviser and their affiliates providing services to the Funds benefit from additional fees when the Funds is included as an investment by a discretionary investment advisory client.
+BBH, the Investment Adviser and their affiliates providing services to the Fund benefit from additional fees when the Fund is included as an investment for a discretionary investment advisory client.

-BBH reserves the right to redeem at any time some or all of the shares of the Funds acquired for its discretionary investment advisory clients' accounts.
-A large redemption of shares of the Funds by BBH on behalf of its discretionary investment advisory clients could significantly reduce the asset size of the Funds, which might have an adverse effect on the Funds' investment flexibility, portfolio diversification and expense ratio.
+BBH reserves the right to redeem at any time some or all of the shares of the Fund acquired for its discretionary investment advisory clients' accounts.
+A large redemption of shares of the Fund by BBH on behalf of its discretionary investment advisory clients could significantly reduce the asset size of the Fund, which might have an adverse effect on the Fund's investment flexibility, portfolio diversification and expense ratio.

 Valuation.
-When market quotations are not readily available, or are believed by BBH to be unreliable, the Funds' investments will be valued at fair value by BBH pursuant to procedures adopted by the Funds' Board of Trustees.
-When determining an asset's "fair value", BBH seeks to determine the price that a Fund might reasonably expect to receive from the current sale of that asset in an arm's-length transaction.
-The price generally may not be determined based on what the Funds might reasonably expect to receive for selling an asset at a later time or if it holds the asset to maturity.
+When market quotations are not readily available or are believed by BBH to be unreliable, the Fund's investments will be valued at fair value by BBH pursuant to procedures adopted by the Fund's Board of Trustees in accordance with Rule 2a-5 under the 1940 Act.
+When determining an asset's "fair value," BBH seeks to determine the price that a Fund might reasonably expect to receive from the current sale of that asset in an arm's-length transaction.
+The price generally may not be determined based on what the Fund might reasonably expect to receive for selling an asset at a later time or if it holds the asset to maturity.
 While fair value determinations will be based upon all available factors that BBH deems relevant at the time of the determination and may be based on analytical values determined by BBH using proprietary or third-party valuation models, fair value represents only a good faith approximation of the value of a security.
-The fair value of one or more securities may not, in retrospect, be the price at which those assets could have been sold during the period in which the particular fair values were used in determining the Funds' net asset value.
-As a result, the Funds' sale or redemption of its shares at net asset value, at a time when a holding or holdings are valued by BBH (pursuant to Board-adopted procedures) at fair value, may have the effect of diluting or increasing the economic interest of existing shareholders.
+The fair value of one or more securities may not, in retrospect, be the price at which those assets could have been sold during the period in which the particular fair values were used in determining the Fund's net asset value.
+As a result, the Fund's sale or redemption of its shares at net asset value, at a time when a holding or holdings are valued by BBH (pursuant to Board-adopted procedures) at fair value, may have the effect of diluting or increasing the economic interest of existing shareholders.